SAP Articles

 6. Security is one activity that you just cannot ignore.
 Each system has its own security rules.
 SAP restricted product costs to managers.
 But their CRM showed costs to everyone.
 This is because Nobody matched the permission levels between systems.

-After years of fixing these problems, here’s what I know: Start small.
+Here’s my advice: Start small.
 Test everything.
 Scale up slowly.
 The companies that try to connect everything at once?
 They’re usually the ones calling me at midnight when their systems crash.

 Project Management (800 x 600 px) (1)

-5. What are the Integration Options between SAP and CRM?
+What are the Integration Options between SAP and CRM?

 Let’s talk about Integration of SAP and CRM systems from my experience building integrations between SAP and CRM systems.

-• Direct RFC Connections Still works great for real-time needs.
+• Direct RFC Connections still works great for real-time needs.
 Your sales team wants instant stock numbers?
 RFC gets them directly from SAP.
 Fast and stable.
 But remember – too many RFC calls will slow your system down.

-• REST APIs Through CPI – This is where CPI shines.
+• REST APIs Through CPI –This is where CPI shines.
 It manages your APIs, handles security, and monitors everything.
 Rate limits protect your SAP system.
 Error handling is built in.
 Developers actually like working with it.

 • CPI’s Integration Flows – This is SAP’s modern way.
 Build visual flows showing how data moves.
 Easier to understand than old-style coding.
 Testing is built in.
 Monitoring shows you exactly where data gets stuck.